Austin Eubanks: Personal life

 Eubanks married at the age of 25 but divorced four years later.
 He had two sons from his marriage, and was engaged to Alex Dooley.
 On April 2, 2016, he celebrated five years of sobriety.

 Death

-On May 18, 2019, Eubanks' body was found during a welfare check at his residence in Steamboat Springs, Colorado.
+On May 18, 2019, Eubanks's body was found during a welfare check at his residence in Steamboat Springs, Colorado.
 He was 37.
 His family confirmed that he died of an overdose.
 It was later confirmed the overdose was heroin.

 Charity

-Eubanks' family set up a memorial fund in his name to collect tax-deductible donations.
+Eubanks's family set up a memorial fund in his name to collect tax-deductible donations.
 In partnership with The Onsite Foundation, a nonprofit that provides counseling and emotional health education, the family launched a therapeutic program for survivors of mass violence.
 The program, called Triumph Over Tragedy, was created to honor the life of Austin Eubanks, a champion for trauma-based causes and programs.
 His girlfriend, Laura Hutfless, helps lead the effort as a member of the foundation board.